PowerzinBR/dotfiles/README.md

 # 💤 LazyVim
 This is my setup based on Devaslife setup.
 This was inspired by him.
+Alternatives that mantain the current style of plain LazyVim: https://github.com/PowerzinBR/LazyVim

 ## VERSION SUPPORTED IS **0.9+**